-I am currently a student researcher at Google in Sunnyvale, where I am working on improving LLM agents.
-Over the last two summers, I interned at Cohere, where I worked on pretraining LLMs with non-Transformer architectures.
+Last year, I was a student researcher at Google in Sunnyvale, where I worked on improving LLM agents.
+Before that, I interned at Cohere twice, where I worked on pretraining LLMs with non-Transformer architectures.
 Before joining Oxford, I spent two amazing years as a Research Fellow at Microsoft Research India, where I worked with Dr. Navin Goyal.
-Prior to that, I spent a wonderful semester working with Dr. Partha Talukdar at the Indian Institute of Science.
-I graduated with a B.E.
-(Hons.) in Computer Science and an Int.
-M.Sc.
-(Hons.) in Biological Science from BITS Pilani, India, in 2019.
-For more details, refer to my CV or drop me an email.
+I did my undergrad in BITS Pilani, India, in 2019.
+If you are interested to chat about research or anything else, feel free to drop me an email.

 Selected Publications Show All